Sgt. Leslie H. Krause

 When the detail ended, the Japanese sent Les and many of the other POWs back to Cabanatuan.
 He was next sent out to Clark Field to build runways.
 The POWs received frequent beatings and expected to work even when they were sick.
 He remained on this detail for most of his time as a POW in the Philippines.
 When it became apparent to the Japanese that it was just a matter of time before the Americans invaded the Philippines, they ended the detail and sent the POWs to Bilibid Prison in late September 1944.
 While there, he waited to be transported to Japan.

-POWs in the first hold managed to make their way onto the deck and reattached the rope ladders and dropped them into the holds.
-The surviving POWs made their way onto the deck.
-On the ship's deck an American major spoke to the POWs, he said, "Boys, we're in a hellva a jam - but we've been in jams before.
+The POWs left the holds but made no attempt to abandon ship.
+On the ship's deck an American major spoke to the POWs, he said , "Boys, we're in a hellva a jam - but we've been in jams before.
 Remember just one thing: We're American soldiers.
 Let's play it that way to the very end of the script."
-Right after he spoke, a chaplain said to them, "Oh Lord, if it be thy will to take us now, give us the strength to be men."
+Right after he spoke, a chaplain said to them , "Oh Lord, if it be thy will to take us now, give us the strength to be men."
+Overbeck stated , "We broke into the ship's stores to get food, cigarettes, and water -- mainly water, we were so thirsty.
+All of us figured we were going to die anyway.
+The Japs ships, except for the destroyers, had disappeared.
+All we had were life belts which the Japanese had fortunately thrown down the hold the day before.

 Sgt.
 Leslie H. Krause died in the sinking of the Arisan Maru on October 24, 1944.
 He was 23 years old.
 Since he died at sea, his name appears on the Tablets of the Missing at the American Military Cemetery outside of Manila.